In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - 6 ounces organic fingerling or other small waxy potatoes

-- 5 ounces green beans
+- 6 ounces organic green beans

-- ¼ cup Greek yogurt
+- ¼ cup pitted Kalamata olives

 Roast the potatoes and green beans

-- Cut the potatoes into quarters.
+- Scrub or peel the potatoes.
+Cut the potatoes in half; cut any large potatoes into quarters.

 While the vegetables roast, prepare the rest of the meal.

-- Pat the salmon dry with a paper towel; season generously with salt and pepper.
+- Pat the fish dry with a paper towel; season generously with salt and pepper.

-Make the lemon-mint sauce and the sherry vinaigrette
+Make the mint yogurt and sherry vinaigrette

 - Strip the mint leaves from the stems; finely chop the leaves.